Markéta Vondroušová: 2023: First unseeded Wimbledon champion

-Using protected ranking, she reached the third rounds of the 2023 Australian Open defeating Alison Riske and second seed Ons Jabeur, and of the 2023 BNP Paribas Open defeating Rebecca Marino and 28th seed Marie Bouzková.
-In the latter she went one step further into the round of 16 for the fourth time at this WTA 1000 tournament defeating again fourth seed Ons Jabeur.
+Using protected ranking, she reached the third rounds of the Australian Open, defeating Alison Riske and second seed Ons Jabeur, and of the Indian Wells, defeating Rebecca Marino and 28th seed Marie Bouzková.
+In the latter, she went one step further into the round of 16 for the fourth time at this WTA 1000 tournament defeating again fourth seed Ons Jabeur.
+At the Miami Open, she reached back-to-back WTA 1000 fourth rounds and for the first time since 2021 at this tournament (having skipped the 2022 edition) defeating Tatjana Maria, 11th seed Veronika Kudermetova, and 17th seed compatriot Karolína Plíšková.